Table of Contents

 So, what is the best guitar nut glue?
 We have looked at the reasons for gluing the nut and not using any at all.
 And we have also examined the pros and cons of using glue.
 Now it’s time to choose the best type of glue for the job.

-Three main types of glue can be used for this purpose:
+Four main types of glue can be used for this purpose:

-Crazy or superglue is the easiest to use, but it might make it hard to position the nut in the right place because it sets so quickly.
+Crazy or superglue is the easiest to use.
+But it might make it hard to position the nut in the right place because it sets so quickly.
 It can also be difficult to remove the nut later on if you need to.
 It’s also the most likely to damage the guitar if it’s not used correctly.

 Hide glue is also a good option for gluing the guitar nut in place.
 It sets slowly and is very easy to remove if necessary.
 It’s also less likely to damage the guitar if it’s not used correctly.
 But it’s not as common as the other options.